Three women spiked during nights out in Basingstoke 'fear for their safety'

-ITV Meridian's Kara Digby speaks with three women who were victims of spiking in Basingstoke
+ITV News Meridian's Kara Digby speaks to three women who were victims of spiking in Basingstoke

-Three women from Hampshire and victims of spiking, have opened up about how it has left them feeling vulnerable and fearing for their safety.
+Three women from Hampshire who were victims of spiking, have opened up about how it has left them feeling vulnerable and fearing for their safety.

-Skylar, Laura and Jade, who were spiked in Basingstoke by either injection or drink, have shared their experience with ITV News Meridian.
+Skylar, Laura and Jade, who were spiked in Basingstoke by either injection or drink, have shared their experiences.

-Today, the Prime Minster met with police chiefs and industry bosses to set out a plan to make our streets safer.
+On Monday 25 November, the Prime Minster Sir Keir Starmer met with police chiefs and industry bosses to set out a plan to make our streets safer.

 Part of the plans will include thousands of staff working in the nighttime economy being trained on how to spot and tackle spiking.